gnolang/blog/posts/2025-05-12_kernel_realm/README.md

 scope is modified.
 In that case, the modified variable must be defined in the same package as the function.
-Functions can only write global variables declared inside their own package space (assuming variables are unexported), and it is always inforced, as in Go, by static code analysis.
+Functions can only write global variables declared inside their own package space (assuming variables are unexported), and it is always enforced, as in Go, by static code analysis.

 But because realms are also stateful processes with their own identity and protected space, and that a process can only write in its own space, calling a